-These days, we are all keenly aware of the changing roles of genders.
-There were days when one had to take on, against one’s wish, a role assigned by one’s own gender because of material necessities.
-It made sense for men who were physically stronger to go hunting, and for women who were physically equipped to nurture children to stay home.
-Today, chiefly because of technological advancements, the differences between sexes became less relevant.
-We all therefore strive to evolve ourselves more ideologically.
-The question I want to address below is this: If technological advancement renders the differences between sexes irrelevant, then how about the concept of family?
+Today, we are keenly aware that gender roles are changing.
+In the not-so-distant past, we had to accept, against our wish, the roles assigned by our gender because of the material necessities.
+For instance, it made sense for men, who are physically stronger, to go hunting, and for women, who are physically equipped to nurture children, to stay home.
+Today, chiefly because of technological advancement, the differences between sexes became less relevant.
+We, therefore, strive to evolve more ideologically.
+The question I want to address below is this: If technological advancement can render the differences between sexes irrelevant, then how about the concept of family?

-Just as there are those who find comfort in playing the traditional roles of sexes, many find comfort in playing the traditional roles of family.
-A family as a support system works in a similar way to organized crimes.
-You receive a sense of security, helping hands, and emotional support from your family, but in return you must pay your dues.
+The way a family as a support system works is not dissimilar to the way organized crime works; to receive the sense of security that comes with being a family member, you must pay your dues.
 As in a typical Mafia family, you don’t want to spell out what these dues are.
 You do not talk about them as something you have to do, but as something you want to do.
-In other words, you are required to be generous to other members of your family, but this is where the hypocrisy lies.
-Generosity or unconditionality in family is only a pretense in most situations.
+You are required to be generous to other members of your family, but this generosity is only a pretense in most cases.